top of page

 Rhodri Ivor Leng

-Rhodri has published several papers on citation networks, dissemination biases, and the social shaping of scientific knowledge.
+Rhodri has published a dozen or so papers on citation networks, dissemination biases, and the social shaping of scientific knowledge in leading journals in the social and biomedical sciences.

-Aside from his research, Rhodri is also an award winning tutor, receiving a EUSA award for teaching excellence for his work at Edinburgh.
-Prior to returning to academia, Rhodri worked in the House of Commons and Scottish Parliament as a press and policy advisor.
+Aside from his research, Rhodri is an award winning educator.
+Prior to taking up his lectureship post in 2024, Rhodri spent two years working as Research Analyst and Academic Coordinator at Baillie Gifford.
+Before his PhD, he worked in the House of Commons and Scottish Parliament as a Press and Policy Advisor.

 bottom of page